nexiality/documentation/release/nexial-core-v1.0.changelog.md

 ---

-# Release 1.0
+### <a href="https://github.com/nexiality/nexial-core/releases/tag/nexial-core-1.0" class="external-link" target="_nexial_target">Release 1.0</a>
-##### 2018-03-30
+2018-03-30

 #### First release of Nexial Automation Platform.

-For those familar with Sentry, this would be Sentry v1.6.
+For those familiar with Sentry, this would be Sentry v1.6.
 If you have test scripts created in Sentry, be sure to `bin/sentry2nexial.cmd` script for your project **PRIOR** to executing with Nexial.